atomone-hub/assets/AtomOneDesignCompetition/README.md

 Participants must have a GitHub account to participate, and all Participants are required to communicate and submit their contribution for the competition using GitHub.
 All in Bits may require participants to provide identifying information such as e-mail address in order to verify ownership of GitHub account(s).

 **Submission and voting phase:**
-All participants must adhere to the submission guidelines and submit their entries via the dedicated GitHub repository https://github.com/atomone-hub/assets/tree/main/AtomOneDesignCompetition by May 13, 2024, 23:59 PM UTC.
+All participants must adhere to the submission guidelines and submit their entries via the dedicated GitHub repository https://github.com/atomone-hub/assets/tree/main/AtomOneDesignCompetition by May 13th, 2024, 11:59 PM UTC.

 **On chain process:**
-Following the communicated deadline, up to 4 winning submissions will be listed as individual proposals on GovGen for the community to vote on as their preferred logo.
+Following the communicated deadline, up to 4 winning submissions will be listed as individual proposals on GovGen for the community to vote on as its preferred logo.
 All in Bits will analyze the results of the GovGen votes to gauge community sentiment regarding its preferred logo.
 AiB will consider the results of the vote at its discretion as part of its own logo selection process.
 In other words, AiB may or may not use the winning logo as its contribution to the development of the proposed AtomOne’s future brand identity.

 **Eligibility:** Each Contributor who participates in this design competition must satisfy the following conditions:
 Cannot be an employee, contractor or family member of an employee or contractor of the sponsoring organization (All in Bits Inc)